HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 -   Only when the execution content is "switch the active center" or "repair the IDC", the corresponding execution strategy will be displayed.
 Otherwise, the execution strategy column will be empty.

 -   The execution status column records the specific execution status.
-Hovering over the cursor, the specific status will be displayed, such as execution success, in progress\..., halfway exit, and execution failed (failure reason will be marked).
+Hovering over the cursor, the specific status will be displayed, such as execution success, in progress..., halfway exit, and execution failed (failure reason will be marked).

 ![](assets/visual-idc/image55.png)

 -   Only when the execution content is "switch the active center" or "repair the IDC", the "details" button will be displayed in the operation column.

--   Click the \"details\" button in the operation column, you can enter the task records of switching the active center / repairing the IDC and view the detailed switching / repair process.
-Click the \"delete\" button to delete the latest historical record.
+-   Click the "details" button in the operation column, you can enter the task records of switching the active center / repairing the IDC and view the detailed switching / repair process.
+Click the "delete" button to delete the latest historical record.

 ## IDC switching drill